dofloinn/Fallout3rdYear/1_SoftwareEngineering3/All notes.md

 ### <mark style="background: #FFB8EBA6;">Categories of Patterns:</mark>

 <mark style="background: #FFB8EBA6;">Creational patterns</mark> focus on the creation, composition, and representation of objects, e.g.
-- <mark style="background: #FFB8EBA6;">Abstract factory pattern:</mark> centralize decision of what factory to instantiate
+- <mark style="background: #FFB8EBA6;">Abstract factory pattern:</mark> centralise decision of what factory to instantiate
-- <mark style="background: #FFB8EBA6;">Factory method pattern:</mark> centralize creation of an object of a specific type choosing one of several implementations
+- <mark style="background: #FFB8EBA6;">Factory method pattern:</mark> centralise creation of an object of a specific type choosing one of several implementations

-<mark style="background: #FFB8EBA6;">Structural patterns</mark> focus on problems and solutions associated with how classes and objects are organized and integrated to build a larger structure, e.g.,
+<mark style="background: #FFB8EBA6;">Structural patterns</mark> focus on problems and solutions associated with how classes and objects are organised and integrated to build a larger structure, e.g.,
 - <mark style="background: #FFB8EBA6;">Adapter pattern:</mark> 'adapts' one interface for a class into one that a client expects
 - <mark style="background: #FFB8EBA6;">Aggregate pattern:</mark> a version of the Composite pattern with methods for aggregation of children